Kasia06/magisterka/README.md

 There are 3 jupyter notebooks in the repository:
 - download.ipynb - code that downloads data
 - analysis.ipynb - code with analysis performed
-- model.ipynb - code with selection of model parameters.
+- models.ipynb - code with selection of model parameters.